How to Get Over Imposter Syndrome | Tips & Mindsets

 Come together as a team and cultivate traditions within the office or online.
 For example, creating teams within departments and having a quarter quiz about one’s culture.

-Disclaimer: The information in this blog is current as of 11 March 2021.
+Disclaimer: The information in this blog is current as of March 11, 2021.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.

 The Data on Barbie, Greta Gerwig, and Best Director Snubs at the Oscars